Building certification process

 The following certification process is the final step in ensuring your development complies with legislation, giving you peace of mind and protecting the value of your investment.

-You can choose Council or a Private Accredited Certifier for your certification needs.
-The steps below will guide you through this process with Council.
+You will need to contact a Private Accredited Certifier for your certification needs.
+The steps below will guide you through this process.

 Step 1 – Do you have your construction certificate or complying development certificate?